 Students cannot drop the corresponding oceanography lecture without dropping the lab regardless of when the lecture is dropped.
 OCEA 101 for OCEA 102

 - III.
 Physics Laboratory Courses

-- A. PHYS 213 and PHYS 216 (0.5 credit Labs)
+- A. PHYS 104 and PHYS 203 (0.5 credit Labs) & PHYS 213 and PHYS 216 (0.5 credit Labs)

 Failure to perform or hand in written reports for 2 or more of the 6 assigned experiments will result in an F in the class.

-- B. PHYS 202 (1 credit lab)

-Failure to perform or hand in written reports for 4 or more of the 12 assigned experiments will result in an F in the class.

-- C. All Physics Laboratory Courses

-Students cannot drop the corresponding physics lecture without dropping the lab before the date when midterm grades are due.
+- B. All Physics Laboratory Courses Students cannot drop the corresponding physics lecture without dropping the lab before the date when midterm grades are due.

+PHYS 102 for PHYS 104

+PHYS 201 for PHYS 203

 PHYS 211 for PHYS 213

 PHYS 214 for PHYS 216

+- IV.
+Zero Credit Laboratory Courses